aws/aws-northstar/docs/GettingStarted.md

 ### Font Family

-The default font family at AWS NorthStar is `"Roboto", "Helvetica Neue", "HelveticaNeue", "Helvetica", "Arial", sans-serif`.
-The Roboto font will **not** be automatically loaded by AWS NorthStar. `Roboto` is used if it has been installed in users' browsers.
+The default font family at NorthStar is `"Roboto", "Helvetica Neue", "HelveticaNeue", "Helvetica", "Arial", sans-serif`.
+The Roboto font will **not** be automatically loaded by NorthStar. `Roboto` is used if it has been installed in users' browsers.
 Otherwise, the next fallback font `Helvetica Neue` is used.
 If you want to ensure `Roboto` font is in place, you can add:

 ```
 <link rel="stylesheet" href="https://fonts.googleapis.com/css?family=Roboto:300,400,500,700&display=swap" />